 VPRIV (velaglucerase alfa) by Takeda is gene, which results in a deficiency of the lysosomal enzyme beta-glucocerebrosidase.
-Approved for gaucher disease.
 First approved in 2010.

-VPRIV (velaglucerase alfa) is an intravenous enzyme replacement therapy approved in February 2010 for Gaucher disease, a rare lysosomal storage disorder caused by deficiency of the glucocerebrosidase enzyme.
-The drug catalyzes the hydrolysis of glucocerebroside, reducing the accumulation of pathological Gaucher cells in organs including the liver, spleen, and bone marrow.
-Clinical benefits include reduction in organomegaly and improvement in anemia and thrombocytopenia, addressing the primary clinical manifestations of this genetic disorder.
+VPRIV (velaglucerase alfa) is an intravenous enzyme replacement therapy for Gaucher disease, a rare lysosomal storage disorder caused by deficiency of beta-glucocerebrosidase.
+The drug catalyzes hydrolysis of accumulated glucocerebroside in macrophages, reducing organomegaly and correcting anemia and thrombocytopenia.
+It addresses a narrow but well-defined patient population with a serious genetic metabolic disease.

 gene, which results in a deficiency of the lysosomal enzyme beta-glucocerebrosidase.
 Glucocerebrosidase catalyzes the conversion of the sphingolipid glucocerebroside into glucose and ceramide.
 The enzymatic deficiency causes an accumulation of glucocerebroside primarily in the lysosomal compartment…